Iran–Iraq relations: Commerce

 Iran plays an important role in the Iraqi reconstruction.
 Iran's non-oil exports to Iraq were valued at $1.8 billion in 2007 and $2.3 billion in 2008.
 Each month, more than 40,000 Iranians visit Shiite holy sites such as Najaf and Karbala, buying religious souvenirs and supporting the economy through tourism.
 Iraq imports cars, construction materials, medicine, fruits, spices, fish, air conditioners, office furniture, carpets and apparel from Iran.
 Basra alone imports $45 million of goods from Iran each year, including carpets, construction materials, fish and spices.
 Each day, 100 to 150 commercial trucks transport goods from Iran to Iraq through the nearby Shalamcheh border crossing (2008).
 As of January 2010, the two countries signed over 100 economic and cooperation agreements.

 The volume of trade between Iran and Iraq reached $12 billion in 2013.
 The main areas of trade between the two countries are the construction, food and industrial sectors.

+Iraq heavily relies on direct electricity and gas imports from Iran to supply its power grid.
+In 2025, the U.S. halted the Iraq-Iran electricity waiver putting further stress on regional economies.
+While direct electricity imports from Iran only make up a few percent, reduced gas imports from Iran have a greater impact as they constitute 40% of the supply.
+Sanctions on Iran have hindered the development of regional economies and limited the trade between the two nations.